ljoly/betterpath/README.md

   Since the "wrong" distances seemed significantly higher than the "normal" ones I decided to work on the standard deviation of the distances, inspired by the work I did on [linear](https://github.com/ljoly/ft_linear_regression) and [logistic](https://github.com/ljoly/DSLR) regressions and an interesting [article](https://www.kdnuggets.com/2017/02/removing-outliers-standard-deviation-python.html) about the concept of normal distribution.<br/>

 #### Position of the points
 Another matter was the position of the wrong points after being sorted by timestamp.
-Wether they were contiguous, at the beginning of the path or at the end, it required to update carefully the data stored.
+Whether they were contiguous, at the beginning of the path or at the end, it required to update carefully the data stored.

 ## Design decisions
 Two slices: